United States House Select Committee on Assassinations: Ballistic analysis

 Additionally, the location of the shooter (at the 6th floor Texas School Book Depository window) was determined using trajectory analysis.
 The origin of the rifle bullets was calculated using the location of the presidential limousine and its occupants combined with the bullet wounds found on the president and governor.

 Photographic analysis

-A team of photographic experts were used to answer several questions related to the photographic evidence of the case.
+A team of photographic experts was used to answer several questions related to the photographic evidence of the case.
 Forensic anthropologists as well as photographic and radiographic experts, based on unique anatomical details, verified that JFK's autopsy photos and x-rays were only of the late president.
 Forensic anthropologists were also used to verify that all relevant photographs of Lee Harvey Oswald were of only one person.
 They verified that the backyard photos (showing Oswald holding the rifle used to kill the president) depicted the same rifle found in the Texas school book depository building after the crime.
 The panel of photographic experts were also used to verify the authenticity of the assassination-related photos and to analyze for any tampering or fakery; none was detected.